dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 Those default rules are a great starting point, and many people stick with those without customizing them.

-It allows developers to work in their own test schemas and makes it possible to have different feature requests updating the same models without conflicting with one another.
+It allows developers to work in their own test schemas (sandboxes) and makes it possible to have different feature requests updating the same models without conflicting with one another.

 ## How to customize this behavior

-While the default behavior would fit the needs of most dbt users, there are occasions where the approach doesn’t fit with the existing data qarehouse governance and design.
+While the default behavior would fit the needs of most dbt users, there are occasions where the approach doesn’t fit with the existing data warehouse governance and design.

 For example, dbt expects that it has the rights to create a schema on the fly _quickly_ (and we recommend that the users running dbt have this ability), but it might not be allowed at your company.

-Or, you might have many custom schemas and want to avoid having your Dev database showing the combination of all developer schemas and custom schemas.
+Or, you might have many custom schemas and want to avoid having your dev database showing the combination of all developer schemas and custom schemas.

 Alternatively, you may even want to create models in schemas based on the feature branch name in development rather than the developer name.